pawp81/PBI_OATP/README.md

       - Internet or network address: OATP
       - UserName: Exchange Online admin account
       - Password: password of Exchange Online admin account.
+Note: In the PowerShell script, it is currently hardcoded as “OATP”.
+If you want to change the name.
+Please update the PowerShell script accordingly